Call 911 (Fire, Medical, HazMat)

 Amendments, MTAs, and New Registrations must be submitted by the first business day of the month to be considered by IBC and they must be submitted via the IBC iMedRIS module.
 (For more information click here).
 Submission and prior approval of IBC protocols does not mean future approval, and to please allow ample time for an appropriate risk assessment to be performed by the committee.

-The primary objective of the Biosafety Program at the University of Tennessee is to ensure a safe working environment for faculty, staff and students.
+The primary objective of the UT Biosafety Program is to ensure a safe working environment for faculty, staff and students.

-In pursuit of this goal, our office ensures that laboratory facilities and operations conform to the regulatory requirements as set by: the Institutional Biosafety Committee (IBC) of the University of Tennessee, the state of Tennessee and federal agencies such as the National Institutes of Health (NIH) and the Occupational Safety and Health Administration (OSHA).
+In pursuit of this goal, our office ensures that laboratory facilities and operations conform to the regulatory requirements as set by the Institutional Biosafety Committee (IBC) of the University of Tennessee, the state of Tennessee and federal agencies such as the National Institutes of Health (NIH) and the Occupational Safety and Health Administration (OSHA).

 To mitigate the inherent risks associated with the laboratory setting, we seek to build a culture of safe work practices at the university.
 To do so, we provide a variety of educational opportunities to those involved in the investigation of biological activities in the form of classroom and online training sessions as well as informational modules found within this website.